Hellscape: In war

 The United States Department of Defense has a significant drone program called “Replicator” to counter China’s military mass and capabilities.
 This program aims to create many thousands of low-cost, highly autonomous drones for deployment by the United States Indo-Pacific Command in the Indo-Pacific theater by 2025.
 “Hellscape” refers not to the program itself but to the complex and intensely contested battlespace environment that these drones are intended to navigate and dominate.
 The strategic intent is to enable U.S. forces to quickly identify and engage up to 1,000 targets within 24 hours using a network of land, air, and sea drones.
 These drones are designed to enhance the U.S.‘s operational flexibility and deter potential Chinese military actions, particularly regarding Taiwan’s security against a Chinese invasion force.

-In movies
+In films

-In movies, depictions of hellscapes are common.
+In films, depictions of hellscapes are common.

 Apocalypse Now depicts earthly hellscapes, during war.
 Other notable examples in cinema include Blade Runner 2049, Alien, Mad Max: Fury Road, as well as all of the Mad Max series.